MONEI/monei-php-sdk/README.md

 ### Handling Payment Callbacks

-MONEI sends an HTTP POST request to your `callbackUrl` with the payment result.
+MONEI sends an HTTP POST request to your `callback_url` with the payment result.
 This ensures you receive the payment status even if the customer closes their browser during the redirect.

 Example of handling the callback in a PHP script: